 Callable and Puttable Debentures / Bonds

-Whenever a corporation is borrowing for long term, by issuing fixed rate debentures, it has a risk of decrease in rate of interest in market.
-Suppose, a company is issuing 20 years debentures offering rate of interest 7 %, after 5 years similar debentures can be issued in market offering rate of interest 4 %, then for corporation there will be comparatively higher cost with existing debenture.
-So, the corporation may issue long term debenture with callable feature in which it will have a right to redeem the debenture in between.
-However in this case usually the company will offer premium to investor in case of early redemption.
-In case puttable debentures, the option lies with the investors for early redemption.
-Generally a company who is in bad need of money will issue Puttable debenture.
-In this case debenture holders can ask the company to redeem their debenture and ask for principal repayment.
-This type of security can be issued by the company to avoid hostile take over.
+Whenever a corporation is borrowing for the long term by issuing fixed rate debentures, it risks a decrease in the rate of interest in the market.
+Suppose a company is issuing 20 years debentures offering a rate of interest of 7%.
+After 5 years, similar debentures can be issued at a market offering rate of interest of 4%; then, for a corporation, there will be a comparatively higher cost than the existing debenture.
+So, the corporation may issue long-term debenture with a callable feature in which it will have a right to redeem the debenture in between.
+However, in this case, usually, the company will offer a premium to an investor in case of early redemption.

-In these types of debentures, the debenture is given priority of payment after other debts, when a company goes into liquidation.
-They are also known as subordinated loan, subordinated bonds, subordinated debt or junior debt.
-Usually they will be offered higher return as they undertake more risk.
+In these types of debentures, the debentures prioritize payment after other debts when a company goes into liquidation.
+They are also known as subordinated loans, subordinated bonds, subordinated debt, or junior debt.
+Usually, they will be offered a higher return as they undertake more risk.